wasp-lang/wasp/web/docs/migrate-from-0-11-to-0-12.md

 The migration functions provided below are written with the typical use cases in mind and you can use them as-is.
 If your setup requires additional logic, you can use them as a good starting point and modify them to your needs.

+Note that all of the functions below are written to be idempotent, meaning that running it multiple times can't hurt.
+This allows executing a function again in case only a part of the previous execution succeeded, and also means that accidentally running it one time too much won't have any negative effects. **We recommend you keep your data migration functions idempotent**.

 #### Username & Password

 :::caution Users will need to migrate their password